+PY Equity Ratio

-Equity was not achieved in two areas:
+In Program Year 2016, equity was not achieved in 3 areas:

+1) referred to jobs;

-- 1. referred to jobs; and - 2. referred to support services.
+- 2) referred to supportive services; and - 3) Job development contacts.

 Many seasonal farmworkers employed by large farms have been mandated to attend Reemployment Services Eligibility Assessment sessions conducted by WDD when the farmworkers filed for Unemployment Insurance benefits during seasonal layoffs.
 During these sessions, many farmworkers expressed disinterest in getting other jobs and made it clear that they preferred to retain their seasonal farmworker jobs.
 Similarly, they were uninterested in seeking other resources, such as support services.
 For this reason, many farmworkers had fewer referrals to jobs and support services.